leanprover-community/mathlib4/.github/PULL_REQUEST_TEMPLATE.md

 using the following format:
 - [ ] depends on: #abc [optional extra text]
 - [ ] depends on: #xyz [optional extra text]

+If you are moving or deleting declarations, please use the following template above the `---` line.

+Moves:
+- Vector.* -> Mathlib.Vector.*
+- ...

+Deletions:
+- Nat.bit1_add_bit1
+- ...

 -->

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)